florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 Finally, plugin systems are explained as a software architecture model.

 == Instruction set architectures
-In his book "Structured Computer Organization"@tanenbaum-structured Tanenbaum defines an instruction set architecture (ISA) as a level in a multilayered computer system.
+In his book "Structured Computer Organization" Tanenbaum defines an instruction set architecture (ISA) as a level in a multilayered computer system@tanenbaum-structured[sec.~1.1.2].
 The ISA level defines a machine language with a fixed set of instructions.
 According to Tanenbaum the ISA level then acts as a common interface between the hardware and software.
 This allows software in the form of ISA instructions to manipulate the hardware.
 Software written in a higher level machine language (Assembly, C, Java, ...) can not be executed directly by the hardware.
-Instead higher level machine codes are compiled to ISA machine code or interpreted by a program, that is present in ISA machine code itself @tanenbaum-structured.
+Instead higher level machine codes are compiled to ISA machine code or interpreted by a program, that is present in ISA machine code itself @tanenbaum-structured[sec.~1.1.2].

+#todo[move @multi-level-wasm here and explain basics of multi-level systems here separately]

 // TODO Move ISA figure here and only lightly explain it later.